 The missiles were fired in Inner Mongolia, Gansu, Qinghai, and Xinjiang, about 1,200 miles from Taiwan.

-The Taiwanese Defense Ministry stated it was “continuously monitoring relevant developments, and air defense forces have maintained a high level of vigilance and strengthened their alert.”
+The Taiwanese Defense Ministry stated that it was “continuously monitoring relevant developments, and air defense forces have maintained a high level of vigilance and strengthened their alert.”

 The ministry had earlier criticized the Chinese Communist Party (CCP) for launching the ICBM into the Pacific with little notice to its neighbors, warning the international community that the CCP’s renewed military activity was creating instability in the region.

-Last week, the ministry detected 29 aircraft joining Chinese warships for war games, and another instance of 43 Chinese military aircraft operating around Taiwan, half of them moving through the Bashi Channel that separates Taiwan from the Philippines.
+Last week, the ministry detected 29 aircraft joining Chinese warships for war games and another instance of 43 Chinese military aircraft operating around Taiwan, half of them moving through the Bashi Channel that separates Taiwan from the Philippines.
 Days before that, the ministry detected the Chinese military carrying out multiple waves of live-fire drills near Korea and Japan.

-Further south in the waters, the Chinese military has clashed with Philippine coast guard vessels, drawing international condemnation over the CCP’s military aggression and provocation.
+Further south in the waters, the Chinese military has clashed with Philippine Coast Guard vessels, drawing international condemnation over the CCP’s military aggression and provocation.

 These military actions have continued for the past several years and amped up this year.

 In May, the Chinese military conducted large-scale war games coordinating its navy, air force, and rocket forces all aimed at Taiwan days after the Taiwanese presidential inauguration.
-The Chinese regime stated the drills were to “test the ability to jointly seize power, launch joint attacks, and occupy key areas.”
+The Chinese regime stated that the drills were to “test the ability to jointly seize power, launch joint attacks, and occupy key areas.”
 The CCP, which has never ruled Taiwan, claims the self-ruled island as its own territory.

 In response to the CCP’s aggression, the United States and allies have been conducting larger joint-exercises in the Indo-Pacific as well, emphasizing peacekeeping and coordination.

 On Sept.
-28, the United States, Philippines, Australia, and Japan conducted exercises in the South China Sea in Philippine territory.
+28, the United States, the Philippines, Australia, and Japan conducted exercises in the South China Sea in Philippine territory.